List of A Song of Ice and Fire characters: House Greyjoy

 House Greyjoy is one of the Great Houses of the Seven Kingdoms in Martin's fictional universe and is the principal noble house on the Iron Islands, home to the Ironborn.
 Its seat is on Pyke.
 Its coat of arms displays a golden kraken on a black field, and its words are We Do Not Sow.
 Bastards born in the Iron Islands are given the surname "Pyke".
 The Greyjoys became Lords Paramount of the Iron Islands after House Targaryen conquered the Seven Kingdoms and allowed the Ironborn to choose who would have primacy over them.
 Balon Greyjoy is the current Lord of the Iron Islands.
-He has two surviving children, his only daughter, Asha, and Theon.
+He has two surviving children: his only daughter, Asha, and Theon.

 Family

 Balon Greyjoy

 Balon Greyjoy is the Lord of the Iron Islands, King of Salt and Rock, Son of the Sea Wind, and Lord Reaper of Pyke.
 He is a harsh and fierce man.
 Ten years before A Song of Ice and Fire, he led a rebellion against King Robert Baratheon.
-The rebellion failed and his youngest son Theon Greyjoy was taken as a hostage and raised in Winterfell by Lord Eddard Stark.
+The rebellion failed, and his youngest son, Theon Greyjoy, was taken as a hostage and raised in Winterfell by Lord Eddard Stark.
 After Robert's death, Balon spurns Robb Stark's offer of an alliance in A Clash of Kings and declares himself King of the Iron Islands and the North.
 He captures the Neck and ravages the coastline of the Stark-held North.
 He dies in A Storm of Swords after falling off a bridge during a storm.
 The timely return of Balon's banished brother Euron leads many characters to believe that Euron played a part in Balon's death.

 Asha Greyjoy

 Asha Greyjoy is Balon Greyjoy's only daughter and oldest living child.
 She serves as the third-person narrator for four chapters throughout A Feast for Crows and A Dance with Dragons.
-Asha was raised as Balon's heir despite a custom forbidding female rule, and has otherwise defied traditional gender roles by captaining her own ship and leading men into battle.
+Asha was raised as Balon's heir despite a custom forbidding female leadership, and has challenged traditional gender roles by captaining her own ship and leading men into battle.
 When Balon orders an invasion of the North in A Clash of Kings, she captures Deepwood Motte.
-She returns to the Islands in A Feast For Crows after her father's death and claims her father's throne, which she loses in favor of her uncle Euron.
+She returns to the Islands in A Feast for Crows after her father's death and claims her father's throne, which she loses in favor of her uncle Euron.
 In A Dance with Dragons, she returns to Deepwood Motte and learns that Euron has married her off by proxy.
 She is eventually captured by Stannis Baratheon and travels with his army toward Winterfell, where she is reunited with her brother Theon.